jessicaperdomo/jessicaperdomo/README.md

 ### Hello 👋👋!

 My name is Jessica Perdomo 👾
-- Internship at CIANDT.
+- Junior Systems Analyst at CIANDT.
 - 2023 SBC Marathon Competitor.
-- I'm doing the Bachelor of Information Systems course at UNOESTE (5rd Term).
+- I'm doing the Bachelor of Information Systems course at UNOESTE (6rd Term).
 - Graduated in Software Development from Cubos Academy.

 #### The goal is to change the world 🌎